Blakthorne/whispersermons/README.md

 - Code style and commit conventions
 - Submitting pull requests

+## 🔒 Security

+- All audio/video processing happens **locally** on your device
+- No data is sent to external servers
+- The app is **code-signed and notarized** by Apple

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.